kazekyo/nau/README.md

 <h1 align="center">
 nau 🧶
 </h1>
-nau is a library that makes Apollo Client more powerful. if your server to follow Relay Specification, nau will provide you with a magical developer experience.
+nau is a library that makes Apollo Client more powerful. if your server follows Relay Specification, nau will provide you with a magical developer experience.

 ## Our Goal
 This library is inspired by Relay and we have reproduced some features of Relay.